scaleoutsean/solidfire-windows/README.md

 - Once you create Virtual Switches, re-check IPv6 addresses (best eliminate them), adapter binding order and packet sizes on vEthernet NICs (including ManagementOS)
 - Re-check Hyper-V Live Migration settings - make sure iSCSI and Management networks have lowest preference for Live Migration
 - You may want to verify SMB3 if you set Hyper-V to use it for Live Migration
+- If you have only [Gen 2](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v) VMs, you may create SolidFire volumes with 4kB rather than emulated 512b sectors (`-Enable512e:$False`).
+Potentially consolidate Gen 1 VMs on a handful of dedicated volumes with 512 byte emulation

 ### Automation